-Learn everything about Clos Badon St. Emilion with wine tasting notes and wine with food pairing tips.
-Learn the best vintages, a history of the property, ad information on the vineyards and winemaking.
+Learn everything about Clos Badon Thunevin St. Emilion with wine tasting notes and wine with food pairing tips.
+Learn the best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Clos Badon Thunevin History, Overview